gabrieldansereau/betadiversity-hotspots/README.md

 1. `analysis.jl` contains the functions to perform the main analyses.

-1. `beta-div.jl` contains functions to compute beta-diversity statitstics.
+1. `betadiv.jl` contains functions to compute beta-diversity statitstics.

 1. `bioclim.jl` contains functions to perform the BIOCLIM SDM model.